haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

-I configured my Vim with set of Vim plugins,color schemes and other settings to make it more productive.
-Bellow I'm explaining all of them, and how to use my github vim settings available to all of you, so that finally you will get all of theses extra addition to your vim.
+I configured my Vim with set of Vim plugins,color schemes and other settings to make it more productive. below I'm explaining all of them, and how to use my github vim settings available to all of you, so that finally you will get all of theses extra addition to your vim.